One of the first things you’ll notice as a parent is that babies cry. Here we look at what makes babies cry and how to help them settle.

 The good news is it doesn’t last forever.
-Babies cry most in the first three months of their lives, with the peak being around six weeks (Hiscock and Jordan, 2004).
+Babies cry most in the first three months of their lives (Wolke et al, 2017).

-It’s normal for babies to sometimes cry inconsolably and studies have shown that 20% of infants cry for long periods without an apparent reason during the first four months (Powell et al, 2018).
-On average they’ll cry for two to three hours a day.
+It’s normal for babies to sometimes cry inconsolably.
+Studies have shown that two in ten infants cry for long periods without an apparent reason during the first four months (Wake et al, 2006).
+On average they’ll cry for two to three hours a day (Wolke et al, 2017).

 This can’t be normal, or can it?

-PURPLE crying is a stage of inconsolable crying that can last up to five hours a day (NCSBS, 2018).
-The idea is that a lot of people misunderstand developmental crying when it is labelled as colic, mistakenly thinking their baby is abnormal.
+PURPLE crying is a stage of inconsolable crying that can last up to five hours a day (NCSBS, no date).
+The idea is that a lot of people misunderstand developmental crying, labelling it as colic and mistakenly thinking their baby is unwell.

 Why is my baby crying?

-As you get to know your baby, you’ll hear differences in the cries and may be able to work out what they mean.
+As you observe and get to know your baby, you’ll be able to anticipate and respond to their needs before they start to cry.
+And even when they are crying, you’ll have a good idea what the problem might be, or will recognise their different cries (Sandru et al, 2017).
 There are some very common reasons for crying, and ways you can help.

 It might not seem long since they’ve last fed but your baby’s tummy is tiny and can’t hold much milk.
-If you’re breastfeeding offer them your breast until they come off naturally.
-If you’re bottle feeding, check to see whether they’re finishing their feeds and try little and often.
+Plus they have a lot of growing and brain development to do.
+If you’re breastfeeding, you could offer them the breast until they come off naturally.
+If you’re bottle feeding, then try paced feeding.

-Babies often cry when they’re tired, and it’s easy for them to become overtired with so much going on.
-Try stroking, holding and shushing, driving or walking them around, or finding a quiet, dark room where you can both have a nap.
+Babies often cry when they’re tired, and it’s easy for them to become overtired if there's a lot going on.
+You may find it helps your baby drift off to sleep if you hold, stroke or shush them.
+You could also try driving or walking them around; or finding a quiet, dark room where you can both have a nap.

 I’m wet and dirty

-No-one likes sitting in their own poo, and a dirty nappy can irritate a baby’s sensitive skin.
-Try some nappy-free time between changes to avoid nappy rash, just remember to put a protective towel underneath.
-Getting good at the quick change can avoid tears caused by the cold air and the feeling of exposure.
+It can’t be nice for a baby to sit in their own poo, and a dirty nappy can irritate a baby’s sensitive skin.
+You might find trying some nappy-free time helpful to avoid nappy rash but just remember to put a protective towel underneath.

 I need a cuddle